flounders/lambdaPass/README.md

 $ lambdaPass -f passwords -p BDCADD4A -k "~/.gnupg" view
 ```

-This will dump all of your passwords for now.
-Working on changing that so that
+This will dump all of your passwords by default.
+You can filter by username,
-it's selective by username and location.
+location or username and location together.
+Run `lambdaPass view` to see format
+specifics.

 To remove a password: